-When it comes to setting up your own off-grid solar system, the best batteries for off grid solar depends on your needs.
+When it comes to setting up your own off-grid solar system, the best battery for off grid solar depends on your needs.
 Learn more about the differences between a Lead Acid Battery and a Lithium Iron battery.
-We highlight some of the strengths, weaknesses, and ideal uses for each form below.
+We highlight some of the strengths, weaknesses, and ideal uses for each of these batteries below.

 These are the typical two solutions to the question of how to store all that energy generated by an off grid solar system and each presents a mixture of pros and cons.